 Earlier in his career, Dr. Dixon served as a research scientist at the Johns Hopkins University, where he led development of the data-reduction pipeline for the Far Ultraviolet Spectroscopic Explorer (FUSE).
 As a post-doc at the Space Sciences Laboratory, U.C.
 Berkeley, he was responsible for mission planning during the ORFEUS II mission and reduction of Berkeley Spectrometer data from both ORFEUS I and II.
 As a graduate student at the Johns Hopkins University, he was involved in mission planning for the Hopkins Ultraviolet Telescope (HUT) during both the Astro-1 and 2 space-shuttle missions.

-Dr. Dixon chaired the American Astronomical Society's Committee for Sexual-Orientation and Gender Minorities in Astronomy (SGMA) from its founding (as the Working Group on LGBTIQ Equality) in January of 2012 until June of 2017.
-He served on the organizing committee for the Women in Astronomy IV conference in June of 2017.
-He is a member of the American Astronomical Society, the American Physical Society, the International Astronomical Union, and the Astronomical Society of the Pacific.
+Dr. Dixon has a deep commitment to advancing diversity, equity, and inclusion in astronomy.
+He chaired the American Astronomical Society's Committee for Sexual-Orientation and Gender Minorities in Astronomy (SGMA) from its founding (as the Working Group on LGBTIQ Equality) in January of 2012 until June of 2017, for which he was named a Legacy Fellow of the American Astronomical Society in 2020.
+He served on the organizing committee for the Women in Astronomy IV conference in June of 2017 and on the science organizing committee for the Inclusive Astronomy 2 conference in October of 2019.
+He is a member of the American Astronomical Society, the American Physical Society, the International Astronomical Union, the Astronomical Society of the Pacific, and the International Dark-Sky Association.

 PhD in Physics and Astronomy, Johns Hopkins University